Love Khichdi

-Love Khichdi is an Indian Hindi romantic comedy film, directed by Srinivas Bhashyam The film was released on 28 August 2009.
+Love Khichdi is a 2009 Indian Hindi-language romantic comedy film directed by Srinivas Bhashyam.
+The film stars Randeep Hooda, Rituparna Sengupta, Sadha, Divya Dutta, Sonali Kulkarni, and Riya Sen. The film was released on 28 August 2009.

-Plot
+Synopsis

 Veer is a bachelor from a small town working as a sous-chef in a five-star hotel in Mumbai, India.
 He is handsome, charming and easy-going and flirts with and lusts after any woman.
 With his ego, confusion and commitment issues, it is impossible for him to stop lying.
 The sometimes smart and sometimes silly observations of his all-male gang of coworkers at the hotel kitchen are of little help until Veer is finally forced to grow up.